Effect of the Use of Modern Technologies on Posture and Static Endurance of Trunk Muscles in Adolescents

 Background.
 It is observed that rapidly evolving and easily accessible modern technology takes much time from daily lives of children and adolescents (Paavonen et al., 2010).
 Smartphones, tablets and computers – all portable and stationary, have become an integral part of learning and leisure among young people (Young et al., 2012; Korpinen et al., 2013).
 There has also been an increase in posture disorders in children and adolescents, and frequent complaints of various types of pain in the back, especially in the neck and lower back (Brink et al., 2013; Bimboga, Korhan, 2014).

-Keywords: modern technology, adolescent posture, static muscles.
+Keywords: modern technologies, posture, static endurance.

 How to Cite